Anthony Cashmore

-Anthony R. Cashmore (b.
-22 Jan 1941) is a biochemist and plant molecular biologist, best known for identifying cryptochrome photoreceptor proteins.
+Anthony R. Cashmore (born 22 January 1941) is a New Zealand biochemist and plant molecular biologist, best known for identifying cryptochrome photoreceptor proteins.
 These specialized proteins are critical for plant development and play an essential role in circadian rhythms of plants and animals.
 A Professor emeritus in the Department of Biology at the University of Pennsylvania, Cashmore led the Plant Science Institute from the time of his appointment in 1986 until his retirement in 2011.
 He was elected to the National Academy of Sciences in 2003.

 Early life and education

-Born in Auckland (New Zealand) in 1941, Cashmore grew up in Manawaru and Te Aroha.
+Born in Auckland, New Zealand, in 1941, Cashmore grew up in Manawaru and Te Aroha.
 As a teenager, Cashmore worked in Palmerston North in the Grasslands Division of New Zealand's Department of Scientific and Industrial Research (DSIR).

 Cashmore enrolled at the University of Auckland, majoring in chemistry and completing a Bachelor of Science degree in 1962, Master of Science degree in 1963, and Ph.D. degree in 1966.
 In 1968 Cashmore moved to Cambridge (UK) to pursue postdoctoral studies at the University of Cambridge Department of Chemistry, and later at the MRC Laboratory of Molecular Biology.
 In 1971 Cashmore moved to the United States, where he worked as a Research Associate in the laboratory of Michael Chamberlin at the University of California, Berkeley before returning to New Zealand.

 In 1979, Cashmore took a position at the Rockefeller University (New York), first as a visiting scientist in the laboratory of Nam-Hai Chua, and then as an assistant professor, then Associate Professor.
 In 1986, Cashmore was appointed the Director of the Plant Science Institute at the University of Pennsylvania (Philadelphia).
 He retired in 2011 and is currently an Emeritus Professor of Biology at the University of Pennsylvania.